Alankrita1998/Alankrita1998/README.md

 ## Hi there 👋

-I am a passionate frontend developer with 2.4 years of corporate experience.
-My expertise lies in the React framework, along with proficiency in JavaScript, HTML, and CSS.
-I have successfully worked on Microfrontend Architecture to optimize existing applications within my organization.
+I am a passionate DevOps and Frontend Engineer with 3+ years of experience in automating deployments, managing incidents, and configuring cloud infrastructure.
+Skilled in Jenkins, Docker, Kubernetes, Terraform, and React.js.
+Experienced in building scalable applications and delivering responsive user interfaces.

 I am well-versed in version control with Git, continuous integration and deployment using Jenkins, and container orchestration with Kubernetes.
 My experience includes handling deployments and resolving server issues.